some-natalie/samples/resume.md

 **Employment:**
 * Staff technologist at Booz Allen Hamilton, through Apex Systems
   * On contract (May 2015 - currently employed)
+  * Develop in-house solutions to automate administration tasks using Bash and Python
   * Created test environment and evaluated SaltStack, Puppet Enterprise, Chef, and Ansible for production hosting environment
-  * Developed in-house solutions to automate administration tasks using Bash and Python
   * Deployed, configured, and trained staff on Red Hat Satellite, GitLab, and SaltStack
   * Migrated production machines from SUSE to Red Hat
   * Documented solutions and created guides and walkthroughs on internal Confluence site